MyTaeyeon/Pygame-Art-with-code/README.md

 * Right arrow `->`: go right
 * Left arrow `<-`: go left
 * Space `[___]`: jump
+* Key `r` : restart
+* You cannot go left out of screen
-* Avoid collisions with blocks; hitting a block will end your game.
+* Avoid collisions with blocks
 * Try to go as far as possible.

 ## WANNA OTHER MUSIC